Rareshh/akari-light-up/README.md

 ## Overview

-This project implements the logic for the Akari puzzle.
+This project implements the logic for the `Akari puzzle`.
 The program processes a grid to either assist in solving the puzzle (by marking illuminated areas) or to validate a specific configuration against the game rules.

 ## Project Structure

-* akari.c: Main entry point.
+* `akari.c`: Main entry point.
 Handles input/output and controls the execution flow.
-* akari\_functions.c: Contains the core logic functions for light propagation (gridL) and numeric constraint checking (grid0 - grid3).
+* `akari\_functions.c`: Contains the core logic functions for light propagation (gridL) and numeric constraint checking (grid0 - grid3).
-* akari\_headers.h: Header file defining function prototypes and constants.
+* `akari\_headers.h`: Header file defining function prototypes and constants.
-* Makefile: Automation script for compilation and cleanup.
+* `Makefile`: Automation script for compilation and cleanup.

 ## Functionality